js-musedev/concurrentserver/README.md

 The server reports new inputs every ten seconds to standard output.

 ### Design Decisions
 The server reads inputs from a buffer and only logs unique input numbers.
 To limit memory usage, unique numbers are inserted into a bloom filter before being logged.
 The tradeoff with using less memory is that we occasionally have to read the log file to find duplicates, but in a use case where duplicates are rare, this does not impact performance.
-Further, one client trying to insert many duplicates has no performance impact on other clients.
+Further, one client trying to insert many duplicates has no performance impact on unique inputs from other clients.